-CCLA invests money on behalf of 33,000 non-profit organisations, representing a wide range of missions.
+CCLA invests money on behalf of over 31,000 non-profit organisations, representing a wide range of missions, as well as funds for private clients via intermediaries.
 We acknowledge that we are the stewards, not the owners, of the assets that we invest, and take our stewardship responsibilities seriously.

+One such responsibility is to use the voting rights that come from being a shareholder to have our say at company General Meetings.
 We believe that it is in our clients' best interests to vote on all company resolutions, both domestic and overseas, and aim to do so whenever possible.